erickbytes/lofipython/content/blog/validating-.rst-links-with-rst-url-validator.rst

 for rst-url-validator.
 It is typically very confusing to reason about regex, but with AI assistance I can just ask it for regex that does something and the AI can generate the code.
-Coding is getting way easier than it used to be thanks to these new advances in Large Language Models.
+Coding is getting way easier than it used to be thanks to these new advances in large language models.

 **Install Python Library Dependencies**